mjnueda/lpda/README.md

     install.packages("lpda")

-NEW version lpda 1.2.0 is able to deal with 3-dimensional data by multiway analysis.
+NEW version lpda 1.2.0 is able to deal with 3-dimensional data by applying multiway analysis.

 More information available on: